Outdoor pest control is something that crosses all our minds at some point.

 Some genius that’s clearly working well above my pay grade has come up with this amazing stat – there are 200 million insects to every human.
 The guy that’s come up with this crazy number must have some unbelievable abacus skills to have done all that counting.
 But let’s take him at his word.

-But first there are steps we can take to minimize the chances of bugs becoming an issue in the first place.
+But first, there are steps we can take to minimize the chances of bugs becoming an issue in the first place.
 The most obvious step comes down to picnic planning – choosing the right location.
-If it’s summer time, do not pick a location near a body of stagnant water.
+If it’s summertime, do not pick a location near a body of stagnant water.
 This is the breeding ground for many different insects and with it being summer they’ll want to join your outdoor shindig.

 Once you arrive at the location of your planned picnic or BBQ all you want to do is unpack and tuck into all the fantastic food and drink you’ve been thinking about the whole way there.
-But take a minute and survey your surroundings, looking out for simple things such as a bees nest or an ant hill.
+But take a minute and survey your surroundings.
+Look out for simple things such as a bees nest or an ant hill.
 And if you find one, obviously relocate to another area.

 Keep food packed away until right before it will be served.
 Bring food covers to protect your snacks when left unattended.
 And as for the creepy critters favorite picnic and BBQ treats, sugary drinks, do your best to bring resealable containers.
 If this isn’t possible, a common trick many picnic goers use is to bring cupcake liners with a straw poked through the middle.
 The cupcake liner then acts as a shield once the straw is placed in a drink.
 A more expensive option is to use mason jars with a hole in the lid as shown below.